Jim Cawley: Lieutenant governor

 In 2010, he ran for the state lieutenant governor and won the Republican primary in a crowded nine candidate field with just 26% of the vote.
 He only won 14 out of the state's 67 counties.
 He only won three counties with a majority: Bucks (70%), Montgomery (51%), and Delaware (56%) counties.
 He was on the ticket with Republican gubernatorial nominee Tom Corbett, the state's Attorney General.
-He defeated Democrat lieutenant gubernatorial nominee Scott Conklin, a state representative, 54%–46%.
+He defeated Democratic lieutenant gubernatorial nominee Scott Conklin, a state representative, 54%–46%.
 He took office on January 18, 2011.

 Cawley briefly served as acting governor on February 27, 2014, while Governor Tom Corbett was anesthetized during surgery.
 The Pennsylvania Constitution states that when the governor is incapacitated, the lieutenant governor shall serve as acting governor until the disability is removed.
 Corbett awoke after surgery and was cleared to resume power approximately 85 minutes after going under.
 Cawley was the third lieutenant governor in Pennsylvania history to assume power as acting governor.

 Cawley was unopposed in the Republican primary for lieutenant governor in May 2014.
 He was Governor Corbett's running mate again in the general election on November 4, 2014, in which the Republican ticket was defeated by the Democrats Tom Wolf and Mike Stack.

 Cawley was named a 2014 Aspen Institute Rodel Fellow.

 Later career

 On February 9, 2015, Cawley became the new president and CEO of the United Way of Greater Philadelphia and Southern New Jersey.

-On August 13, 2017, Temple announced the appointment of Cawley as a Vice President of Institutional Advancement.
+On August 13, 2017, Temple announced the appointment of Cawley as a vice president of institutional advancement.

-On June 3, 2022, the Board of Trustees of Rosemont College in Rosemont, Pennsylvania announced the appointment of Cawley as Interim President of the College.
+On June 3, 2022, the board of trustees of Rosemont College in Rosemont, Pennsylvania, announced the appointment of Cawley as interim president of the college.

-On October 28, 2022, the Board of Trustees of Rosemont College announced the appointment of Cawley as President of the College.
+On October 28, 2022, the board of trustees of Rosemont College announced the appointment of Cawley as president of the college.
+On March 31, 2025, Rosemont College announced that it was merging with Villanova University in 2028 under Cawley's leadership.

 Personal life

-Cawley, lives in Langhorne Manor Borough, Bucks County, Pennsylvania with his wife and son.
+Cawley, lives in Langhorne Manor Borough, Bucks County, Pennsylvania, with his wife and son.